fastapi-mvc/fastapi-mvc/docs/index.rst

     $ curl 127.0.0.1:8000/api/ready
     {"status":"ok"}

-Great, now lets add new API endpoints.
+Now let's add new API endpoints.
 For that we need to generate new controller:

 .. code-block:: bash